g00glen00b/dimitri.codes/content/posts/2020/2020-05-05-uploading-files-spring-graphql/index.md

 ### Determining the location on the filesystem

-Since we're going to write to the filesystme, we also need to provide a proper location.
+Since we're going to write to the filesystem, we also need to provide a proper location.
 In this case, I want to write files to a folder relative to the application.
 To do that, I'm going to autowire the `ResourceLoader` into our resolver: